Gilmok/GameMaker/Readme.txt

 *hn: Set the picture height to n.
 *>: Insert the next picture right next to the last inserted one.
 *=: Insert the next picture right below the last inserted one.

+FAQ
+===
+Q:Why is play money separate from cards?
+Why not just print both on the same sheet?
+A:You want to use different paper for play money than you do for cards.
+Play money is printed on normal paper while cards are printed on card stock.
+By keeping the sheets separate it makes it easier to distinguish that.

+Q:Why isn't my picture isn't being saved to the template?
+A:You need to make sure that the entire picture is within the bounds of the template.
+You should also double check to see that the template contains the entire area.